U.S. Bank Visa Platinum vs. Citi Diamond Preferred

 The bottom line

-Both the U.S. Bank Visa Platinum and Citi Diamond Preferred offer very generous 0 percent introductory APR periods for balance transfers — 20 billing cycles and 21 months respectively.
+Both the U.S. Bank Visa Platinum and Citi Diamond Preferred offer very generous introductory APR periods for balance transfers.
 But the Citi Diamond Preferred charges a 5 percent balance transfer fee, whereas the U.S. Bank Visa Platinum charges the industry average of 3 percent.
 So unless that one extra month is crucial to your debt payoff plan, the U.S. Bank Visa Platinum might be a better choice.

 After you’ve paid off your debts — or an expensive purchase — there are no compelling reasons to actively use either card, although the U.S. Bank Visa Platinum tries a little harder to retain cardholders with its cellphone protection coverage.
 Still, we don’t recommend closing any no-annual-fee cards since doing so may negatively impact your credit score.
 Just use your plain balance transfer card every now and then to make sure the issuer doesn’t close it for you.